-Charles Schwab is a multinational financial services company founded and headquartered in San Francisco, California.
+Charles Schwab is a multinational financial services company founded in 1971 and headquartered in San Francisco, California.

 Charles Schwab has an array of products and services that it offers to both retail and institutional clients encompassing commercial banking, stock brokerage, and wealth management advisory services.

-For the purposes of this review, we will only focus on the brokered CD (certificate of deposit) rates offered through Charles Schwab.
-To see all of Charles Schwab’s CD options you will need to login to the Schwab CD OneSource platform here or continue reading below.
+For the purposes of this review, we will focus on the brokered CD (certificate of deposit) rates offered through Charles Schwab.

 Charles Schwab Brokered CD Rates + Account Details